Regency Notes - How Gentlemen greet each other

 Murder at Admiral’s House

-You are invite to a specular dinner at Admiral's House, Greenwich
+You are invite to a specular mystery at Admiral's House, Greenwich

 The Reluctant Widow